panncherry/ChatMe/README.md

 - [x] Persist Logged in User
 - [ ] User sees an activity indicator while waiting for authentication
 - [x] User can pull to refresh Chat feed
-- [ ] Add an "Adorable Avatar" for each user by requesting an avatar from the [Adorable Avatars API](https://github.com/adorableio/avatars-api)
 - [x] Chat Bubble Style Design
 - [x] Expand or contract the cell layout as needed to show the chat message author (user) if it exists